THE COMPLETE TOPICAL AUTHORITY GUIDE

 Sitemap-First Coverage

 Every Harbor article begins with a full crawl of your sitemap.
-Harbor maps your existing topical coverage before writing — ensuring each new article fills a genuine gap, not a slot you've already covered.
+Harbor maps your existing topical coverage before writing — ensuring each new article fills a genuine gap.

 Harbor inserts 4–8 contextual internal links per article — including links back to your pillar pages and between related cluster articles.
-This is the primary mechanism for transmitting topical authority signals across your cluster.
+The primary mechanism for transmitting topical authority signals.

 Harbor's SERP analysis identifies semantic territories within your target topic that competitors cover but you don't.
-Every article is structured to fill specific gaps — accelerating the completeness signal Google uses to evaluate topical authority.
+Every article is structured to fill specific gaps.

 Harbor is optimized for content cluster execution.
-You can brief an entire cluster — pillar + 12 cluster articles — and Harbor generates each piece with consistent topical framing, shared internal links, and complementary angle distribution.
+You can brief an entire cluster — pillar + 12 cluster articles — and Harbor generates each piece with consistent topical framing and complementary angles.

-Topical authority requires genuine depth — Google can tell when content is substantive vs padded.
+Topical authority requires genuine depth.
 Harbor's average article is 3,547 words of real expertise, not filler.
 Every section demonstrates knowledge that builds the E-E-A-T signals Google rewards.

 Priya A.